 - In the final fight against Kaorinite, Tuxedo Mask also gets sealed in a glass crystal by Senishenta.
 It also happened to him in the R movie, with Fiore as the culprit.
 In the first case, he has to be unsealed by the Senshi; in the second, he breaks out when Fiore tortures Moon via sucking her out of her Life Energy almost to death.

 - In the second season, Neo Queen Serenity was trapped in a coffin-like crystal during the Bad Future.
 Subverted: the Queen had been very gravely injured after Taking the Bullet for Chibi-Usa during the invasion of the Black Moon Clan.
 Her wounds and the Dark Energy inside them caused her to fall in a coma, so the Senshi of said Bad Future encased the Neo Queen in crystal to protect her from any other threats.
 She's healed and released when Wiseman is defeated.

-- In Tenchi Muyo!, Washu was trapped in a gem placed inside a closed Pocket Dimension located inside Kagato's ship.
+- In Tenchi Muyo!, Washu was trapped in a gem placed inside a closed Pocket Dimension located inside Kagato's Cool Spaceship.
 When Mihoshi stumbles into said dimension almost by accident and starts fighting a monster inside it, the energy released starts cracking the gem's surface; once the monster somehow becomes Taken for Granite (and just few inches away from poor Mihoshi), Washu is able to break free safely.